ngocpham1994x/iRecipe/i1_worksheet.md

 'push' any features to iteration 2?
 Did you change the description of any Features or User Stories?
 Have links to any changed or pushed Features or User Stories.

+Iteration1 went almost as expected.
+Some of the features are pushed to Iteration2 and are listed below:
+Group recipe by category : https://code.cs.umanitoba.ca/winter-2022-a02/group-10/irecipe/-/issues/2